Free Montana VIN Check & Lookup

 State Montana

-• Characters 1-3: World Manufacturer Identifier (WMI), indicating the manufacturer and country of origin.
+• Characters 1–3: World Manufacturer Identifier, showing the manufacturer and country or region of origin.

-• Characters 9-17: Vehicle Identifier Section (VIS), including the model year, manufacturing plant, and unique serial number.
+• Characters 10–17: Vehicle Identifier Section, including the model year, manufacturing plant, and unique serial number.

-• The VIN form never includes letters I, O, and Q. This helps avoid confusion with numbers 1 and 0.
+• Letters I, O, and Q are not used in VINs to avoid confusion with the numbers 1 and 0.

 Who Issues a Vehicle's VIN Number in Montana?

-Several entities are involved in the VIN issuance and verification process:
+Several organizations are involved in VIN assignment, standards, and verification:

 • Vehicle manufacturers assign the original VIN during production.

-• The National Highway Traffic Safety Administration (NHTSA) is an agency responsible for VIN standards.
+• The National Highway Traffic Safety Administration (NHTSA) sets federal VIN standards.

 How Is a VIN Number Used?